History & Concepts

 The Emergence of the "Container"#

-Perhaps the most radical "recalculating" our GPS must do is regarding Space and Time.
+Perhaps the most radical "recalculating" our GPS must do for our thought experiment is in regard to Space and Time.
 In the Plexus model, these are no longer the stage upon which the play occurs; they are the telemetry of the information exchange itself.

 The Architecture Diagram: The Recursive Stack#

-Imagine a diagram not of planets in orbits, but of a vertical, shimmering stack:
+Imagine a diagram not of planets in orbits, but of a vertical, shimmering stack.
+The nodes represent fundamental thresholds of information density—non-negotiable checkpoints in the journey from a geometric bit to a self-referential logic.

 Why it Matters#